 When writing the landing page, use easily accessible language, tailor the content to the specific people who are likely to arrive on the page, and use plenty of relevant keywords.
 More keywords equal better SEO relevance on organic search, and better impression rates and quality scores on Adwords.

-Do you need professional copywriting support for any of the pages mentioned here?
+Do you need professional website copywriting support for any of the pages mentioned here?
 We’ve helped hundreds of brands to achieve content excellence, so get in touch with Big Star Copywriting today.